gryf/vimwiki2html/README.rst

    template_ext = '.tpl'
    # Absolute path to the css stylesheet.
    css_name = ''
+   # If set to false, conversion will execute wiki after wiki.
+Usefull for
+   # debugging.
+   convert_async = true

 As for css file, there is default one which comes with VimWiki and is located in `vimwiki/autoload/vimwiki/style.css` although due to different way and